OG-Hunter/seditiontracker.github.io-/docs/_suspects/joshua-colgan.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Today is the start of the chaos, the start of a revolution, the end of a chapter'
+quote: "Today is the start of the chaos, the start of a revolution, the end of a chapter"
 title: Joshua Colgan charged on May 2, 2022
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack
 layout: suspect
 published: true
-caseNumber:
+caseNumber: 22-cr-0224
-caseName:
+caseName: USA v.
+COLGAN
-judge:
+judge: Dabney L. Friedrich
 videos:
 charges:
 sentence: